lucasscaramelo/movimentacao-basica-game/README.md

 # Game.js
-🎮 Game developed based on js and with basic character movement attributes
+🎮 Game developed based on js and with basic character movement attributes.